-“We all have placed a wager on when she can break the 1,000 reviews barrier,” laughs Mark Riddell, Managing Director of all-services IT provider M3 Networks.
+“We’ve all placed a wager on when she can break the 1,000 barrier,” laughs Mark Riddell, m3 Network’s Managing Director.

-“We are all incredibly proud of her – almost a third of our review total is linked to her dedication to great customer service.”
+“We’re all incredibly proud of her.
+Almost a third of our review total is linked to her dedication to great customer service.”

-“From the start, we had a goal for 100% customer satisfaction,” says Mark.
+“From the start, we had a goal of 100% customer satisfaction,” says Mark.

 “We wanted to truly be the best.
 Our biggest source of business has always been from customer referrals, which is perhaps the best endorsement we can think of.”

-“Our staff are highly skilled, friendly and professional, but we had no real system in place to collect all of our customer feedback and display it effectively," says Mark.
+“Our staff are highly skilled, friendly, and professional, but we had no real system in place to collect all of our customer feedback and display it effectively,” he says.

-“The challenge facing the IT industry is that much of it is unregulated," says Mark.
+“The challenge facing the IT industry is that much of it is unregulated,” he says.

-“This means clients need to know, especially with cyber security, that they can trust a company to manage their IT.
-So having CSAT ready to show your great customer service helps give that confidence.
-We also have accreditation with ISO9001:2015, and it is this collection of accreditation and customer endorsement that shows you can do what you say you can do.”
+“This means that clients need to know, especially with cyber security, that they can trust a company to manage their IT.
+So, having CSAT ready to show your great customer service score, helps us to give that confidence.
+We also have accreditation with , and it is this collection of accreditation and customer endorsement that shows you can do what you say you can do.”

-“SmileBack is a key part in our customer success strategy, and in our sales strategy," says Mark.
-"Having great customer feedback helps us prove we can deliver a consistent level of customer service over many years.
+“SmileBack is a key part in our customer success strategy, and in our sales strategy,” he says.
+“Having great customer feedback helps us to prove that we can deliver a consistent level of customer service over many years.

-“When we are pitching to clients, the customer feedback we have through SmileBack helps us be armed with statistics to show we are the best choice.
-We do win most of the business we go for, and SmileBack is a bit part of helping us have a slick sales process.”
+“When we’re pitching to clients, the customer feedback we have through SmileBack helps us to come armed with statistics, that show we are the best choice.
+We do win most of the business we go for, and SmileBack is a bit part of helping us to utilize a slick sales process.”

-It is a reality Mark recognised pretty early on, and today SmileBack plays an important role in assuring a happy workplace.
+Mark recognizes this, and today, SmileBack plays an important role in making their workplace a happy one.

-“A lot of companies believe that providing great customer service means getting problems solved, but that is not always the case.
-Great customer service means going beyond that and giving the customer something to remember after the technical issue has been solved," says Mark.
+“A lot of companies believe that providing great customer service means getting problems solved, but that isn’t always the case.
+Great customer service means going beyond that, and giving the customer something to remember after the technical issue has been solved,” he says.

 “We use SmileBack to give feedback to our staff, and follow up on any neutral and negative responses.
 For the team, we have screens up in our rooms to display the live SmileBack review feed.
-This helps our team see any comments at any time from our clients.”
+This helps them to see any comments at any time from our clients.”

 “I would definitely say employee morale has improved,” says Mark.

 “Working in IT–and especially in customer support–can be a pretty thankless task, as no one ever calls you to praise you for a good job.
 But seeing these comments come in gives us a little pat on the back.
-It helps show we are doing good work.”
+It helps us show that we are doing good work.”